 Blonde Brownies are soft and chewy blondies with Heath Toffee Bits to add a little crunch.
 They are topped with a fail-proof Cheaters Caramel Icing.
 It tastes like the old-fashioned caramel frosting but no candy thermometer needed!

-Brown sugar makes these Toffee Blonde Brownies soft and chewy.
-Toffee bits add the crunch.
-No candy thermometer needed on the Cheater Caramel Icing!
-They don't even NEED the icing but, you know me, I'm going to "gild the lily" and make something yummy even yummier!
+These decadent blonde brownies don't even NEED the icing.
+They're that good alone!
+But, you know me, I'm going to "gild the lily" and make something yummy even yummier!